 Probably, more important than any single other reason for a decline in both traditional and metal pipe demand lies in the fact that the vast majority of people can’t / don’t smoke at work anymore.
 Add to that the pervasive lack of indoor smoking of any kind at home (gone are the days where the living room smelled like grandpa’s pipe smoke) and we are left with a hobby that can only be enjoyed in the narrow space of our “spare” time in an outdoor setting.

 The best hope for an increase in interest for metal pipes lies in the hands of artisan pipe designs and passionate evangelical tobacconists.
-The “cheap” cardboard mounted display of Falcons won’t motivate today’s discerning consumer any more than the corn cob pipe does.
+The “cheap” cardboard mounted display of Falcons won’t motivate today’s discerning consumer any more than the corn cob pipe (also mistakenly overlooked) does.
 High end presentation and styling will open more doors than innovative smoke cooling design in today’s market.

 TODAY’S METAL PIPES